Not Your Average New York City Medical Malpractice Attorneys

 However, even doctors and hospitals make mistakes.
-When a health care provider fails to meet established standards of medical care due to negligence, lack of communication or diagnostic error, patients often suffer the consequences.
+When a healthcare provider fails to meet established standards of medical care due to negligence, lack of communication, or diagnostic error, patients often suffer the consequences.
 Those consequences can be grave.
-Medical malpractice lawyers are here to help when negligence occurs.
+The New York medical malpractice lawyers at Schwartzapfel Lawyers P.C. are here to help when negligence occurs.

 Medical malpractice can occur in numerous situations.
 Common scenarios include: